Signed Links

 Generating a Signed Link

-Your backend creates a signed token with user data.
+Your backend creates a signed token with user data using HMAC-SHA256.

 Signature structure